Espoir59995/NLLC_GLAI_Maize/README.md

 Data and model files for estimating green maize leaf area index (GLAI) from upward-looking maize LAI observations through phenology-constrained modeling of non-photosynthetic leaf components.

 This repository provides a review dataset and model files associated with the manuscript submitted to *Plant Phenomics*.
-It includes a representative subset of 149 maize leaf images collected in 2023, a trained Random Forest classifier for green and yellow leaf component classification, and scripts for testing the model on the shared images.
+It includes a representative subset of maize leaf images collected in 2023, pixel-level training data for leaf component classification, a trained Random Forest classifier, and scripts for testing or retraining the model.

 ## Repository contents